A350 road: Melksham

 In 2020, the government said £135m could be available to bypass Beanacre, north of Melksham, and provide a new route east of the town.
 Wiltshire Council consulted with the public in late 2020 and early 2021 on a number of options, including short and long routes to the east and west of the town, taking into account local traffic and east–west movements as well as the north–south primary route.

 In June 2021, Wiltshire Council's cabinet resolved to progress an eastern route that starts to the north of Beanacre and meets the A3102 and A365 before rejoining the current A350 south of the town, beyond Bowerhill.
 A shortlist of options around this route will again be subject to public consultation.

-Chippenham and the M4

-Wiltshire Council have been awarded money to complete the dualling of the Chippenham bypass, meaning nearly 6.5 miles of continuous dual carriageway.
-There is also funding for a scheme to completely signalise the M4 Junction 17 roundabout and build a left turn lane between the A350 and the westbound M4.

 Future status

-The A350 from the M4 to Warminster has been designated as part of the new Major Road Network, a network of secondary roads which are not classed as Strategic but are classed as locally or regionally important.
-In addition, Highways England (now National Highways) are developing a South Coast to M4 route strategy which reports in late Summer 2022.
+The A350 from the M4 to Warminster is designated as part of the 'major road network', a network of local authority 'A' roads which are not classed as 'strategic' but are locally or regionally important.
+Since 2020, Highways England (now National Highways) has been developing a South Coast to M4 route strategy.
 The current preferred route is the A36 to Bath, then the A46 to the M4.
 Due to the traffic situation in Bath, Highways England may propose de-listing the current route and adopting the A350 instead; this may release funding for further works between Poole and the M4.